tsmx/object-hmac/README.md

 Type: `String`
 Default: `__hmac`

 The name of the attribute to store the HMAC value in `obj`.
-Make sure that the name of the attribute is not overkapping with other attributes already in use.
+Make sure that the name of the attribute is not overlapping with other attributes already in use.

 ### verifyHmac(obj, key, hmacAttribute = '__hmac')